-In order to prevent the symptoms from reoccurring in case you’ve already been diagnosed with PCOS, try eating a healthy and balanced diet.
-Polycystic ovarian syndrome can be controlled through proper management of your weight, eating regularly throughout the day (eating smaller meals more often is ideal) and avoiding stimulants such as smoking and coffee intake since they cause irregularity in period cycles.
+In order to prevent the symptoms from reoccurring in case you’ve already been diagnosed with PCOS, try eating a nutritious and balanced diet.
+Polycystic ovarian syndrome can often be controlled through proper management of your weight, eating regularly throughout the day (eating smaller meals more often is ideal) and keeping a healthy lifestyle in general.

 Diets are great, but your body will thank you if you supplement your healthy nutrition plan with a good workout.
 Take up this 20 Min Full Body Workout at Home.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!

 - Associations Between Fruit Intake and Risk of Diabetes in the AusDiab Cohort (2021, oup.com)